-- The child's medical condition, allergy or impairment that requires a dietary modification. - The specific dietary restrictions, modifications or instructions to treat the identified medical condition. - Approval to use almond milk substitute if student is unable to tolerate lactose-free or soy milk. - Other instructions such as texture modifications or thickening of liquids to ensure the student meal can be safely consumed.
+- The child's medical condition, allergy or impairment that requires a dietary modification. - The specific dietary restrictions, modifications or instructions to treat the identified medical condition. - Other instructions such as texture modifications or thickening of liquids to ensure the student meal can be safely consumed.